 2. Unsafe Playground Elements

 The good news is that there are simple playground repairs that can mitigate the risks of these elements.
-They can be removed and replaced with modern equipment that poses fewer safety risks but provides just as much fun!
+Remove them or replace them with modern equipment that poses fewer safety risks but provides just as much fun!

 3. Crush & Shear Points